OneWinged-Eagle/pokedex/README.md

 ### NPM

 To use this application, running on AngularJS2, you'll need the node package manager, or npm in short.
-To get it, simply download it and follow installation procedures (you can find it easily on the [NodeJS website](https://nodejs.org)).
+To get it, simply download it and follow the installation procedures (you can find it easily on the [NodeJS website](https://nodejs.org)).

 If you already have npm installed, just update it:
 ```bash